 |

-The Lands in Toronto, Canada Law and Elizabeth and family were in Toronto from about 1881 to 1892.
-Addie, Percy, Ethel and Frederick were born in Toronto.
-See Land Migration Route now or at the bottom of the page for more information on their stay in Toronto.
-The Lands in Detroit The Lands moved to Detroit sometime between 1892 and 1896, most likely in February of 1892.
-Detroit is about 200 miles south west of Toronto.
-The reason Law and his family moved to Detroit is not known.
-Most of what I've read on immigration says no one moved in isolation.
-All migration is a chain of some sort.
-Of course there had to be the first link in the chain, but most people moved because they had a relative, friend, acquaintance or someone they knew that drew them to a new place.
-The only record I fond for them in Detroit was the birth record of Ruth in 1894.
-Unfortunately, it did not include an address.
-See Land Migration Route now or at the bottom of the page for more information on their stay in Detroit.
+See The Land's Migration Route now or at the bottom of the page.
 The Lands in Hoboken and Jersey City Sometime after the birth of Ruth in March 1894 and before the birth of Joseph in January 1896, the Lands moved to Hoboken, New Jersey.
 Sometime before February 1898 the family moved 12 Floyd Street, Jersey City, New Jersey.
 They were at 72 Griffith Street, Jersey City in January 1899.
 Law Land was not listed in the 1894 through 1896 Directory for Hoboken and Jersey City.
 Land, Law, carp, 205 14th Street, Hoboken was listed in the 1897/98 and 1898/99 Directory.
 Law Land filed his Statement of Intention to become a US citizen in Jersey City in 1899.
-The Lands moved to Hauppauge where they were listed in the 1900 US ensus.
+The Lands moved to Hauppauge where they were listed in the 1900 US census.
 Law applied for citizenship in Jersey City in 1901 and gave his address as 213 14th Street, Hoboken Law became a citizen in Jersey City in 1902.
-See Land Migration Route now or at the bottom of the page for more information on their stay in Hoboken and Jersey City.
-The Lands in Hauppauge The property on which Law and Elizabeth settled in Hauppague originally belonged to Law's mother, Lydia, who bought it in 1899.
+See also The Land's Migration Route The Lands in Hauppauge The property on which Law and Elizabeth settled in Hauppauge originally belonged to Law's mother, Lydia, who bought it in 1899.
 Lydia had been living in Philadelphia with at least four of her children since circa 1882.
-See below The move to Long Island was not a clean break for the Lands.
+See below.
+The move to Long Island was not a clean break for the Lands.
 The records show that Law and/or his son, Percy, where back in Hoboken in 1902, 1903 and 1906.
-I am sure they moved to Long Island because Lydia had property there.
+I am sure they moved to Long Island because Lydia owned property there.
 Why she bought the property so far from Philadelphia is not clear.
 I do not know if she ever saw it.
 The transactions for the 1899 sale and the subsequent sale of the property to Law in 1902 were carried out by notaries in Philadelphia.
 See Land Migration Route now or at the bottom of the page for more information on their move to Hauppauge.
 Bud Land says Law moved to Long Island to be a construction supervisor when the Central Islip Mental Hospital was built.
-Helen Land said that Law had a "permanent position with Central Islip State Hospital October 1911" Law's Property on Long Island Law Land bought three pieces of property in the Smithtown/Islip area between July 1902 and September 1903.
+Helen Land said that Law had a "permanent position with Central Islip State Hospital as of October 1911" Smithtown was booming in the spring of 1899.
+Multiple houses and cottages were being constructed.

 Only adult males could apply.
 Wives and foreign-born children under 21 automatically became citizens with their husband and/or father.
-Law Citizenship Process as compared to the three steps listed above:
+Law Land's Citizenship Process as compared to the three steps listed above:

 Notes: